cloudmesh-community/sp19-222-97/project-report/report.md

 The data used within this project was primarily extrapolated from data of the winner results from the Tetris World Championships.
 Due to the fact that previous years represent data as only image screenshots of spreadsheets, the data had to be manually transcribed into other comma-separated value spreadsheets.
 Although painstaking, we managed to extract rank, year, rounds played, and composite score from the entries from 2012-2018.
 ## Results
 ---
+To put the results into better interpration, there are various mathematical ideas that can help explain the actual importance or usefulness of relationships shown.
+Most importantly when it comes to our experiment is the following for linear regression models.
+* __Correlation Coefficient.__ Denoted by _R_, a correlation coefficient measures the strength of linear relationships of a scatter plot.
+* __Gini Coefficient.__ Denoted by it's name, _Gini_, Gini coefficients are used with decision tree algorithms to measure the effectiveness of branches in a data tree.
+In a good model, we expect these to be closer to zero towards the leaves of a data tree.
 ## Conclusion
 ---
 ## Sources